-British and American forces both participated in the massive drop.
-Because there were too many troops and not enough available aircraft that would be ready all at once, troops would drop behind enemy lines in stages.
+British and American forces teamed up for the massive drop.
+Because there were so many troops and planes were limited, soldiers would drop behind enemy lines in stages.

-Roads were narrow on the approach to Arnhem.
-Small German divisions disabled nine British vehicles, and it took 40 minutes to get the advance moving again.
-Timing was critical because the airborne troops had no armored vehicles to protect them.
+Unfortunately, Operation Market Garden got off to a rocky start.
+The Allies had not taken into account the narrowness of the roads on the approach to Arnhem.
+Small German divisions disabled nine British vehicles and it took 40 minutes to get the advance moving again.

 The Aftermath Of Operation Market Garden

-British paratroopers actually took the town or Arnhem, but ground forces could not reach them in time to hold the position.
-Although the Allies beat German forces back across the bridge, artillery on the ground in Arnhem made it impossible to go further.
-German tanks were going through Arnhem and torching houses in which paratroopers were hiding.
+British paratroopers managed to take the town of Arnhem, but ground forces could not reach them in time to hold the position.
+Although the Allies beat German forces back across the bridge, German artillery on the ground in Arnhem made it impossible to go further.

-The ramifications of Operation Market Garden’s failure were numerous.
+The ramifications of Operation Market Garden’s failure were enormous.

-Instead of wrapping up the war by Christmas, the Germans hung on for four more months.
-The advance to Berlin cost thousands of civilian lives that could have been saved if Operation Market Garden had succeeded.
 If the Americans had reached Berlin in late 1944, they would have beaten the Soviets to Germany by several weeks.
-This might have prevented the construction of the Berlin Wall and subsequent high-profile tensions during the Cold War that lasted until the early 1990s.
+This might have prevented the construction of the Berlin Wall and the subsequent decades of tension during the Cold War.
+Who knows how different international relations might look today.